2mal3/2mal3s-Tweaks/README.md

 - **Projectile Block Damage**: Some projectiles can break glass panes.
 - **Random Respawn**: When you die, you respawn at a random location within a radius of 2000 blocks around the spawn.
 - **Realistic Fire**: Fire is more realistic.
+- **Reduced Debug Info**: Deactivates the F3 screen and provides access to its information only via the corresponding items.
 - **Rope Ladder**: Place and destroy rope ladders with SHIFT.
 - **Self planting Saplings**: Tree saplings lying on the ground can plant themselves with a certain probability.
 - **Server Time**: As long as no player is on the server, the time is stopped.